laurilehmijoki/s3_website/README.md

 We (users and developers of Jekyll-s3) welcome patches, pull requests and ideas for improvement.

 When sending pull requests, please accompany them with tests.
-Favor BDD-style in test descriptions.
+Favor BDD style in test descriptions.
 Use VCR-backed integration tests where possible.
 For reference, you can look at the existing Jekyll-s3 tests.